djjd47130/sql-executer/readme.md

 4. Full syntax highlighting with editing capabilities
 5. Supports Open With and Recent SQL files (Jump List)
 6. Edit SQL files with syntax highlighting
+7. Open multiple script files in different tabs
+8. Browse database objects in a tree and view details

 **Requirements**